Arcane Trickster Rogue Build Guide – The Magic Thief – 2024 Update

 What isn’t disappointing, however, is access to third level spells!

 Counterspell is simply the best third level spell in the game and should be an auto-include for any caster.
-Being able to stop an enemies action with your reaction is extremely powerful.
+Being able to potentially stop an enemies action with your reaction is extremely powerful.

 Level 14